-“Shut it.”
-Alex grinned.
+“Shut it.” they grinned.
 “Or I’ll have you executed.”
 She scoffs.

 “I could burn you alive or drown you before you could get me in chains.”
-Lillian flicks her wrists carelessly, letting a plume of water cascade from her hands and drench Alex and the royal tunic they despised.
-She peered over at his work, papers sprawled over the table, numerous inkwells eagerly awaiting use at the edge of the table.
+Lillian flicked her wrists carelessly, letting a plume of water cascade from her hands and drench Alex and the royal tunic they despised.
+She peered over at their work, papers sprawled over the table, numerous inkwells eagerly awaiting use at the edge of the table.
 She picked up a scroll.

 “I don’t know,” they replied.
 “I haven’t looked at all of them.”

-“It says urgent!” she says impatiently.
+“It says urgent!” she said impatiently.
 “Look at this one before you do any others.
 Wait no, I will.”

 “I can handle that myself,” Alex groaned.

-“Obviously,” Lillian answered sarcastically, and opened the scroll.
+“Obviously,” Lillian answered sarcastically, and unravelled the scroll.
 Her eyes widened.